RekkasGit/Disruptor3-Net/README.md

 Was a big fan of the Java version, and tried to use the .net version.
 Unfortunatly I encountered issues where it could stall and looked like the project was abandoned.
 I took two days (over Christmas holidays 2015) and converted the then current version (3.3.8) over to .net.

-This is an initial development state, though seems to work well. (it is currently used in production environments without problem)
+For stability, it seems to work well and it is currently used in production environments without problem.

 Performance numbers (done on an i72600k at around 4ghz)
 <br/>